Cooran, Queensland: Education

 Cooran State School is a government primary (Prep–6) school for boys and girls at 31 James Street.
 In 2018, the school had an enrolment of 134 students with 15 teachers (9 full-time equivalent) and 10 non-teaching staff (6 full-time equivalent).

 There are no secondary schools in Cooran.
 The nearest government secondary school is Noosa District State High School.
 It has a campus offering schooling to Year 8 in neighbouring Pomona to the east with schooling to Year 12 available at its campus in Cooroy to the southeast.

 Amenities

 Cooran Memorial School of Arts is at 14 King Street.
-The hall remains the oldest memorial hall in the Noosa Region.
-It acts as a community hall with different venues.

 The Shire of Noosa operates a mobile library service on a weekly schedule in King Street.